fath3rl0s/Terraform/README.md

 # Terraform

-Some terrraform configurations I created for testing purposes
+Some Terraform configurations I created for testing purposes